 Explore the solar power production from a solar array installed at the Western Arctic Research Centre in Inuvik.

-In the chart above, you can see the instantaneous energy produced by the WARC solar panels over a period of time (the orange line, in kW), as well as the total cumulative energy produced during that same time period (the blue-filled area, in kWh).
+In the chart above (which will be online again soon), you can see the instantaneous energy produced by the WARC solar panels over a period of time (the orange line, in kW), as well as the total cumulative energy produced during that same time period (the blue-filled area, in kWh).
 The Western Arctic Research Centre (WARC) in Inuvik has 10 solar panels installed on its south-facing wall.
 Five were installed when WARC was built in 2011, while the other 5 were installed in partnership with Environment and Natural Resources and Arctic Energy Alliance during the summer of 2013.
 All 10 panels are continuously monitored to measure energy production - all energy is fed into WARC and used to offset the facility’s energy demands.
 You can also check out how much energy the entire array has produced during its lifetime on the project’s monitoring website.